The Silver AI Project

 How Tesla cars and 'self driving' shows the concept of 'video in, actions out'.
 Extension to training of humanoid robots and their applications.
 Humanoids in everyday life and in senior care.

+AI ethics and AI rights.
+The Singularity.
+Longevity.
 The world three years from now.
 Helping family survive AI, particularly those still in education.
-AI ethics and AI rights.
-Longevity.
-The singularity.
-A little AI music.
+Further reading.
+A little AI music to finish.

 You may run this course!
 The most valuable thing you can do is to help spread these skills further.
-The right to use and modify the materials on this website to present AI courses is freely granted to all (worldwide).
-The course was created and is maintained by local David McAll to support the U3A in the small English country town Chipping Sodbury but the content is universal and can be delivered by any enthusiast anywhere in the world.
+As noted above, the right to use and modify the materials on this website to present AI courses is freely granted to all (worldwide).
+The course was created and is maintained by David McAll to support the U3A in the small English country town Chipping Sodbury but the content is universal and can be delivered by any enthusiast anywhere in the world.

 Additional information